Read | Listen| Write

 A child leaves toe-shaped markings on the shore

-Too hot sun against their skin
+Too-hot sun against their skin

 Skirting small shards of glass peering up from the muddy path

-Rusty bike chain, glinting dully through the water from the soft riverbed
+glinting dully through the water

-Sticky clear plastic uneasily swaying, the eager mouths of fish agape
+the eager mouths of fish agape

 Their sage songs muffled

-Sheltered by deep green subterranean life
+sheltered by deep green subterranean life

-Pollen swirls shifting shape, hovering atop the slow, sludgy current
+hovering atop the slow, sludgy current

 Sacred data, loosely held